Balm Bench

 Black pepper essential oil is a volatile aromatic mixture rather than a triglyceride fat, so fatty acid talk does not really apply here.
 Its profile typically leans on terpenes and sesquiterpenes such as sabinene, limonene, pinene, and beta-caryophyllene.
 That mix gives it its dry sparkle up top and warmer woody depth underneath.

 Because those compounds are volatile and oxidation-prone, heat, air, and light matter.
-Extended heating will drive off the brighter notes first, and older material can smell flatter, harsher, or more turpentine-like.
-In an anhydrous formula it will not meaningfully build structure or occlusive feel on its own, but it can slightly soften the sensory profile of a wax blend when used at the upper end.
+Extended heating will drive off the brighter notes first, and older oil can smell flatter, harsher, or more turpentine-like.
+In an anhydrous formula it will not meaningfully build structure or occlusive feel on its own, but it can make a waxy balm smell warmer and less sharp when used at the upper end.